dell/csi-unity/dell-csi-helm-installer/README.md

 ## Dependencies

-Installing any of the Dell EMC CSI Drivers requires a few utilities to be installed on the system running the installation.
+Installing any of the Dell CSI Drivers requires a few utilities to be installed on the system running the installation.

 | Dependency    | Usage  |
 | ------------- | ----- |